thorsten/phpMyFAQ/documentation/documentation.md

 *   phpMyFAQ 2.7.x
 *   phpMyFAQ 2.8.x

 If you're running an older version of phpMyFAQ we recommend a new and fresh install.
-If you need support for updating an old FAQ from the 1.x series, please send us an [e-mail][68].
+If you need support for updating an old FAQ from the 1.x or 2.0.x series, please send us an [e-mail][68].

 [back to top][64]